facebookarchive/draft-js/docs/Advanced-Topics-Managing-Focus.md

 With that in mind, at Facebook we often choose to expose `focus()` methods on components that wrap text inputs.
-This breaks the declarative paradigm, but it also simplifies the work needed for engineers to successfully manage focus behavior within their apps.
+This breaks the declarative paradigm, but it also simplifies the work needed to successfully manage focus behavior within their apps.

 The `Editor` component follows this pattern, so there is a public `focus()`